lawrencesim/templatize-python/more/sections/README.md

 #### More

-There are a few other things you can create with sections, such as mixing in directives in the section tag (briefly covered) or handling multi-dimensional arrays in repeating sections.
+There are a few other things you can create with sections, such as mixing in directives in the section tag (briefly covered) or handling multi-dimensional lists in repeating sections.
 For a run down of some these, read the section: [Advanced usage, edge cases, and general weirdness](../advanced/).